stx-advox/land/_pages/advox-learn.md

 - Be there for the new member for any question (DM or public) about AdvoxDAO

-- Encourage new members to come to the AdvoxDAO community calls
+- Encourage new members to come to the AdvoxDAO community calls and even create their own.

 - Summarize what AvoxDAO is about & how to get involved in this space